 Effective April 12, 2016, the compensation committee of our board of directors approved a life insurance benefit for our named executive officers in an amount equal to up to twice the named executive officer's base salary and target bonus capped at \$1,000,000.

-We do not generally provide our named executive officers with perquisites or other personal benefits (other than periodic payment of commuting expenses and severance benefits, and the life insurance benefit, as described above).
+We do not generally provide our named executive officers with perquisites or other personal benefits (other than severance benefits, and the life insurance benefit, as described above).